STEVE INSKEEP, Host:

 The Center for Public Integrity calls its report "Stimulating Hypocrisy."

-Mr. JIM WALSH (Former Republican Representative, New York): Well, that's a strong word.
+JIM WALSH: Well, that's a strong word.
 Inconsistent for sure.

 CORNISH: That's Jim Walsh, a New York Republican who served 20 years in Congress, many of those on the Appropriations Committee.
 Walsh says what matters more than the request is the response.